kartverket/regelrett_implementasjon/README.md

 # spire-kk
 Spire: Kartverket - kontrollere

-Løsning for å hente ut informasjon fra AirTable og vise det i eget GUI
+Solution for recieving information from Airtable and present it in a GUI

-# Bygg med Gradle
+# Build with Gradle

 Gradle build

-# Kjøre i IntelliJ
+# Run in IntelliJ

-Sett opp et Runtime Environment med KTOR, og pek på Application.kt
+Set up Runtime Environment with KTOR, and point to the class Application.kt

-# Hente ut alle metodeverk
+# Recieve all metodeverk

 http://localhost:8080/metodeverk